sjgeddam/FlowChart/README.md

 **Shannon Radey**

 **Soujanya Geddam**
+* Built storyboards for tracker screens including symptoms, mood, and flow
+* Added functionality (image switching) based on button selection (in mood and flow VCs); also added functionality for symptoms selection and designed table view to display symptoms aesthetically
+* Implemented core data for the screens to save user and date specific information (ex: flow level, mood type)

 ## Deviations
 * Splash screen will not display random fun facts as it is unabled to be modified due to its nature